sagar-shirsath/saggy_db_wrapper/README.md

  - Used PDO class to connect to the DB drivers.
  - Have proper exception handling
  - Handles SQL injections.
+# Add your database configuration in the config.php file
 # Methods :
  - function select (array $Fields)
          : It should accept either a single variable or an array.